{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 From Kratie

-About 165 km northwest of Sen Monorom, 3 to 4 hours by road.
-Shared minibus or taxi (5–10 USD).
-The route passes through beautiful forested areas — daytime travel is recommended.
+About 165 km northwest of Sen Monorom, 3 to 4 hours of travel.
+Shared minibus or shared taxi (5–10 USD).
+The road passes through beautiful forested areas — daytime travel is recommended.

 Getting Around Mondulkiri